sciris/atomica_apps/README.md

 ```

 ## Developing the front end
-While running the

 The front end code for `tb` and `cascade` is inside the `static/` folder in the `atomica_apps` repo.

+To install the dependencies required for front end development:

+*Step 1*: Install Node.js on your local machine https://nodejs.org/en/download/

+*Step 2:* Install the npm dependencies

-To install the dependencies required for front end development go to the the root of `atomica_apps` repo and then:
+Go to the the root of `atomica_apps` repo and then:

 ```
 cd static
 npm install
 ```

+*Step 3:* Build or Watch

 Once that’s done you can run `npm run watchtb` or `npm run watchcascade` in order to track changes  and rebuild the specific app in `static/debug/<app_name>`.